chadwickbureau/chadwickbureau.github.io/doc/historical.md

 * The _Sporting News_ contract cards, available on the LA84 Foundation's website,
-  contain useful data on players and other personnel active from about 1920 to 1980, with some limited or sketchy information in the 1910s.
+  contain useful data on players and other personnel active from about 1920 to 1980, with some limited or sketchy information from circa 1885 to 1919.
   The content of the cards varies widely.
 Some players who played just a few minor league games (or were signed but never played at all) have very complete information, while many with significant minor league careers have little information beyond